 One of the most sought-after non-phone work at home positions is chat and email based customer service.
 It seems that there are almost as many people who want to do this at home as there are people wanting to do data entry.

 Sadly, there are not as many opportunities out there for this as there are phone-based jobs. 🙁

-But if you have small children at home with you, the majority of the phone-based jobs are not going to work out because of the “no background noise” requirement most of the companies seem to have.
+But if you have small children at home with you, the majority of the phone-based jobs are not going to work out because of the “no background noise” requirement these companies typically have.
 So chat and email based customer service positions do seem ideal if that’s your situation.

-I’ve decided to do some digging and make a list of the companies that do hire (at least occasionally) for email and chat based work.
-Please note that the companies listed might not be hiring now and that many of them also hire for phone work:
+I’ve decided to do some digging and make a list of the companies that hire (at least occasionally) for email and chat based work.
+Please note that the companies listed might not be hiring now and that many of them also hire for phone work.

 Sedgwick does have an e-support (email support) and fax work at home position, although most of their at-home work is primarily phone-based.
 I did some reading though and apparently this e-support position is very hard to get in on.
 To check if they are hiring for e-support, visit the Career Center link and select Customer Service/Call Center in the “Area of Interest” drop-down.
 Then, hit the “Search” button and scroll through until you find the “E-support” position.
 If it’s not there, keep checking back because they are sometimes in need of e-support reps.

 Go here to read the review we have posted of non-phone jobs at Sedgwick CMS.